emqx/emqx-docs/en_US/data-integration/data-bridge-kafka.md

 :::

-1. Start Kafka and pre-create a kafka topic named `testtopic-in`.
+1. Start Kafka and pre-create a Kafka topic named `testtopic-in`.
 Refer to [Before You Start](#before-you-start) for related steps.

 2. Start EMQX and configure environment variables.
 Assuming EMQX is installed via zip, you can directly specify environment variables during startup.
 For example, set Kafka topic `testtopic-in` as the value of environment variable `EMQXVAR_KAFKA_TOPIC`: